Waitlists for 3-K, pre-K, and kindergarten admissions are closed. Middle and high school waitlists are closed.

 Are there separate waitlists for general education (GE) and Students with Disabilities (SWD) seats?

 Each middle school and high school program has seats for general education students and seats for students with disabilities.
 There is a separate waitlist for each group of seats.
 This means that:

-- If your child is eligible for seats for students with disabilities, they will be on the waitlist for students with disabilities.
+- If your child is in the SWD seat group, they will be on the waitlist for students with disabilities.

-- If your child is not eligible, they will be on the waitlist for general education students.
+- If your child is in the GE seat group, they will be on the waitlist for general education students.

-Your MySchools account will show which group of seats (and waitlist) your child is eligible for.
+Your MySchools account will show which seat group (and waitlist) your child is in.
 This is not something you are able to choose or edit.
-Learn more in the Middle School and High School Admissions Guide—see above.
+Learn more at schools.nyc.gov/Middle and schools.nyc.gov/HSGuide.

 Please note that you can only have one accepted offer.
 Accepting your waitlist offer means declining your child’s current offer: you must choose between them within the timeline provided.

 Need support with middle or high school waitlists?

 - Watch the Offers and Waitlists MySchools Tutorial on our high school page or middle school page.

 - Speak with your child's school counselor or Family Welcome Center staff; if you don't have a MySchools account, we can help you set one up.